 Target 12 investigative reporter Tim White joined the Eyewitness News team in September 2006.

-Tim is the recipient of two New England Emmy Awards for investigative reporting.
-In 2010, he was honored for a series of stories probing government waste in Rhode Island.
-In 2012, he won his second Emmy for his coverage of Providence's troubled pension system.
+Tim is the recipient of three New England Emmy Awards for investigative reporting.
+He was honored for a 2010 series of stories probing government waste in Rhode Island.
+He won his second Emmy for 2012 coverage of Providence’s troubled pension system.
 A 2014 probe into a lack of accountability at a local fire district led to his third Emmy honor.

 Tim is the executive producer and host of WPRI 12’s long-running weekly current affairs program ” Newsmakers.”
 He has moderated many live candidate debates and plays a key role in the station’s campaign coverage.